blocktrail/blocktrail-wallet/README.md

  - Follow steps ...

 ### tips
-Remember to remove the old signed, zipped APK before running zipalign, it doesn't overrite the file.
+Remember to remove the old signed, zipped APK before running zipalign, it doesn't overwrite the file.

 ## License
 The Blocktrail Wallet source code is released under the GNU Affero General Public License.